ashish121095/PleasantvilleCommunityTheaterDatabase/README.md

 •	Information Needs
 The group wishes to have a database to keep track of members and productions.
 They also need to compile names and addresses of potential playgoers (patrons) so they can mail announcements to them for each production, to help sell tickets.
 In the past open seating has been used, but they would now like to use assigned seats, since the auditorium seats have identifying row letters and seat numbers.
 There are 26 rows (A-Z) with 40 seats per row.
 This would allow them to have subscriptions with assigned seating.
 The database should keep track of plays that are suitable for production by such a company.
 They also need to compile information about potential or past corporate sponsors.
-Some of the forms or reports that would be helpful follow.
+Some of the forms or reports that would be helpful to create a database.
-Play Listing Plays that could be produced by the company are identified by the title, author, type (drama, comedy, musical, etc.), and number of acts.
+1. Play Listing Plays that could be produced by the company are identified by the title, author, type (drama, comedy, musical, etc.), and number of acts.
-Program - Cast and Credits The program for each production should list the names of members along with the role each played and the jobs each had for the production.
+2. Program - Cast and Credits The program for each production should list the names of members along with the role each played and the jobs each had for the production.
-Program – Sponsors The program should list all the corporations and individuals who donated money, goods, or services for each production.
+3. Program – Sponsors The program should list all the corporations and individuals who donated money, goods, or services for each production.
-Report of Patrons This internal report lists mailing information for patrons, as well as a list of the productions they bought tickets for in the past
+4. Report of Patrons This internal report lists mailing information for patrons, as well as a list of the productions they bought tickets for in the past
-Ticket Sales Report This internal report should list the tickets, along with price and seat numbers, that patrons have ordered for productions.
+5. Ticket Sales Report This internal report should list the tickets, along with price and seat numbers, that patrons have ordered for productions.
-Admission Ticket The database should be able to print tickets when a patron orders them.
+6. Admission Ticket The database should be able to print tickets when a patron orders them.
 The ticket should list the name of the play, the date, time, price, and the seat.
-Member Dues Payment Report The treasurer needs a report that shows which members have paid dues and which members still owe them.
+7. Member Dues Payment Report The treasurer needs a report that shows which members have paid dues and which members still owe them.
 Contact information for those who have not yet paid dues should be provided.
-Balance Sheet The treasurer is responsible for maintaining all information about income and expenditures for the year.
+8. Balance Sheet The treasurer is responsible for maintaining all information about income and expenditures for the year.
 Income comes from dues, sponsors, ticket sales, and any other sources.
 Expenditures include any costs for the productions, such as contractor’s fees, equipment rental, auditorium rental fee, etc. At the end of the year the sheet may show at most a modest profit, but never a loss.
 Therefore, the treasurer must be able to report on the current financial condition at any time, so that expenditures can be evaluated before funds are spent.
-Ticket Sale Transaction The ticket sale process requires an interactive transaction.
+9. Ticket Sale Transaction The ticket sale process requires an interactive transaction.
 The user should be able to input a request for one or more seats for a particular performance, and the return screen should display sufficient information to allow the user to determine whether the seats are available.
 If so, the transaction should be completed by reserving the seats and printing the tickets.
 If not, it should be possible to find alternate seats, if they exist.
 In addition to the forms and reports listed here, there are several others that would be useful.
 Do steps 1.1 – 1.4 based on the information provided here and any additional applicable assumptions you need to make about the operations of the Pleasantville Community Theater Group.